Deutsche Boerse launches platform for start-ups to woo investors

 The platform is not open to the public, in terms of investors, and targets venture capital and private equity firms.
 The 42 investors currently registered on the platform include Accel Partners, Earlybird and the part state-owned High-Tech Gruenderfonds.

-Although investment in German start-ups more than doubled to $1.74 billion (1 billion pounds) last year, this was less than the amount raised by U.S. car-sharing company Uber alone.
+Although investment in German start-ups more than doubled to $1.74 billion last year, this was less than the amount raised by U.S. car-sharing company Uber alone.
 In contrast, U.S.-based start-ups drew $49.39 billion, according to Thomson Reuters data.

 While young German companies are able to access seed and early stage funding rounds fairly easily, financing for later rounds, which are often the prelude to market listings, remain few and far between.